altsan/os2-wnnim/README.md

     Esc:              Cancel conversion (this will clear the current clause text) Backspace or Del: Delete the last character

-The active mode is global, i.e. switching from one program to another will retain the current conversion mode.
+The currently-active mode is system wide, i.e. switching from one program to another will retain the current conversion mode.
+(This may change in the future.)

 Most of the aforementioned hotkey commands (except for Esc and Backspace) can be changed via the settings dialog.